 Today, Carlos and Gaby reside in Bonaire, on the Netherlands Antilles in the Caribbean.
 Since 2013, they have worked in the development of the Deepsea Freediving School: An institution with the purpose of promoting the island, the beauty of the sea and the amazing capabilities of the human body through Freediving.

 In addition, Carlos is preparing for his next challenge: Retrieve a record he once had; surpassing the -145 meter mark in Variable Weight (VW) at Bonaire 17-25 June, 2015.

 Since 2003, we have been conducting motivational talks both companies, exhibitions, educational institutions, clubs, among others.
 Through a multimedia presentation where the tools used by Carlos Coste and Challenge team in the Abyss for success are discussed.
-Cost has fought 9 world records, has achieved multiple Guinness World Records and has won a World Championship during his short career as a freediver.
-He proudly carried the flag of Venezuela to the depths of different seas, and putting our country in the lead sport diving or snorkelling.
+Coste has fought 9 world records, has achieved multiple Guinness World Records and has won a World Championship during his short career as a freediver.
+He proudly carried the flag of Venezuela to the depths of different seas and putting our country in the lead sports diving or snorkeling.